Richard M. Cox

 Richard Martin Cox (born 12 March 1963) is an English cricketer who has also worked as a coach and administrator.
 He played Minor Counties cricket for Herefordshire, and has served in various administrative roles, most notably as CEO of the Royal Dutch Cricket Board between 2009 and 2015.

 Cox returned to the UK to head up Cricket Shropshire as General Manager in April 2015.
 He was then recruited to the ECB as Regional Manager for the West Midlands beginning in November 2016, a position he held until December 2020.

 From 2021 he has been integrally involved in the development of Blind Summit Coaching Training and Management nurturing a number of projects across the game as a consultant.
 In the autumn of 2022, he took on the role as Lead Officer of Herefordshire Cricket on an interim basis before subsequently being appointed as General Manager for the County.

-He retains other roles in Cricket currently most notably with the England and Wales Cricket Board (ECB), Cricket Estonia, Cyprus Cricket Federation and Club Cricket.
+He retains other roles in Cricket currently most notably with the England and Wales Cricket Board (ECB), Cyprus Cricket Federation and Club Cricket.

 Playing career

 Cox was born in Birmingham, and attended King Edward's School.
 In 1992 to 1995, he represented Herefordshire in the Minor Counties Championship and MCCA Trophy.

 In 1998, Cox also played in the latter competition for the Warwickshire Cricket Board.
 His club cricket was played in the Birmingham and District League, for West Bromwich Dartmouth, Harborne (2000) and Halesowen clubs.
 A longtime member of the Marylebone Cricket Club, Cox was a member of an MCC side that toured Gibraltar in 1993, playing a series of matches against local teams.

 Throughout this Cox remained an active cricketer in the Birmingham and District Premier League.
 During the period winning 15 titles in all whilst at West Bromwich Dartmouth and Halesowen.
 He also recently coached Halesowen CC to the Worcestershire County Cup and Division 1 promotion titles whilst representing Shropshire and then latterly Worcestershire in the ECB 50+ County Championships.
-Cox is an ECB Level 4 Coach and Mentor to coaches across the ECB Coach Development Programme.
+Cox is an ECB Level 4 (Master) Coach and Mentor to coaches across the ECB Coach Development Programme.